 On the other hand, a lot of works (dystopian Sci-Fi included) are made to seize on what is popular at the moment and little else.
 They either try to do different things but bungle the execution, or are similar to what came before but mess up in ways showing just how much the people behind the copycat missed the point.
 “Insurgent” manages to fall into both categories at once.
-To give it credit: yes, it’s mean, quite violent, even quite romantic and has an honest portrayal of teenage sexuality (!), but what is supposed to be a series that rallies against essentialism and oligarchy ends up praising both just because they’re literal tests for the main character and the rebelling society it portrays (spoilers below).
+To give it credit: yes, it’s mean, quite violent, even quite romantic and has a portrayal of teenage sexuality (!), but what is supposed to be a series that rallies against essentialism and oligarchy ends up praising both just because they’re literal tests for the main character and the rebelling society it portrays (spoilers below).

 To wit: a lot of shit went down in the previous installment, “Divergent”, leaving Tris, Four, Caleb and Peter to flee and seek shelter from the New World Order declaring them to be Divergent, the story version of rebels/outcasts in a caste system that marks people based on virtues/ideals.
 See, Divergents are bad because they just don’t fit into just one caste, and The Powers That Be want to kill them just to preserve the status quo.
 Obvious as it is, the central concept is fertile ground for a movie…but the execution is route.
 One chase sequence after another, followed by shootouts where the bad guys miss for 20 goddamn seconds just so Tris can flee right in time, romantic tensions, betrayals, the works.
 Two things are noticable: the amount of plot holes in the story, along with the central conceit of there being a shiny doodad that has some secret.